digipres/publications/ipres/ipres-2015/papers/preserving-born-digital-news.md

   as will tools that have been developed to capture social media and other content from the web that contributes to the present day news ecosystem.
 creators:
-- McCain, Edward
+- Edward McCain
-- Sommers, Hannah
+- Hannah Sommers
-- Klein, Martin
+- Martin Klein
-- Moffatt, Christie
+- Christie Moffatt
-- Potter, Abigail
+- Abigail Potter
-- Reecht, Stéphane
+- Stéphane Reecht
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:429528/download
 grand_parent: iPRES